Hamza-Megahed/Engineering-Everything-with-eBPF/content/docs/chapter3/2-uprobe-uretprobe.md

 weight: 3
 ---

 Uprobes and uretprobes enable instrumentation of user-space applications in a manner similar to how kprobes and kretprobes instrument kernel functions.
 Instead of tracing kernel-level routines, uprobes and uretprobes attach to functions (or instructions) within user-space executables and shared libraries.
 This allows system-wide dynamic instrumentation of user applications, including libraries that are shared among many processes.
 Unlike the kprobe interface—where the kernel knows the symbol addresses of kernel functions—uprobes require the user to specify the file path and offset of the instruction(s) or function(s) to probe.
 The offset is calculated from the start of the executable or library file.
 Once attached, any process using that binary (including those that start in the future) is instrumented.

 ### Uprobes

-**What is a Uprobe?**
 A uprobe is placed at a specific instruction in a user-space binary (e.g., a function’s entry point in an application or library).
 When that instruction executes, the CPU hits a breakpoint, and control is transferred to the kernel’s uprobes framework, which then calls the attached eBPF handler.
 This handler can inspect arguments (readable from user-space memory), task metadata, and more. uprobe eBPF programs are classified under the program type `BPF_PROG_TYPE_KPROBE`.

-**How Uprobes Work Under the Hood:**
+#### How Uprobes Work Under the Hood

 1. The user identifies the target function or instruction’s offset from the binary’s start.
 A breakpoint instruction (similar to kprobe’s approach) is inserted into the user-space code at runtime.
 2. When a process executes that instruction, a trap occurs, switching to kernel mode where the uprobes framework runs the attached eBPF program.